-Ms. Damon, date of birth June 30, 1956, was from Salamanca, New York.
-She was reported missing from her home on April 13, 1980.
-Her 4 year old daughter was found in the apartment alone by members of the Salamanca Police Department who were alerted to the situation by a neighbor who occupied an adjoining apartment.
-Ms. Damon was not seen again until her body was discovered in a shallow grave on April 15, 1989 in the Town of Little Valley, New York, approximately 12 miles from her home.
-The cause of her death was consistent with "head trauma."
+Karen Damon's date of birth is June 30, 1956, she was from Salamanca, New York.
+Karen was reported missing from her home on April 13, 1980.
+Her 4 year old daughter was found in the apartment alone by members of the Salamanca Police Department who were alerted to the situation by a neighbor.
+Karen Damon was not seen again until her body was discovered in a shallow grave on April 15, 1989, nine years later.
+Karen's remains were only 12 miles from her home.
+The cause of death was ruled as a homicide.

 Deanna Sue Willener